surreptus/japanese-conjugator/README.md

 I started this project as a way to learn the way in which verbs and adjectives change in each form, and get more comfortable using it in my own speech and writing.

 Want to suggest an improvement or report a bug?
-Please use the Github issues to start a discussion.
+Please [create a Github issue](https://github.com/surreptus/japanese-conjugator/issues/new) to raise it.